-- □ Uses point-to-point links between TWO nodes - □ Full-duplex bi-directional transmission \Rightarrow Transmit any time - □ Standardized in IEEE 802.3-2018 - □ All vendors are shipping switch/bridge/NICs with full duplex - □ No collisions \Rightarrow 50+ km on fiber. - Between servers and switches or between switches - □ CSMA/CD is no longer used (except in old 10/100 hubs) - IG Ethernet standard allows CSMA/CD but is not implemented. - 10G and higher speed Ethernet standards do not allow CSMA/CD
+- ☐ Uses point-to-point links between TWO nodes - □ Full-duplex bi-directional transmission ⇒ Transmit any time - □ Standardized in IEEE 802.3-2018 - □ All vendors are shipping switch/bridge/NICs with full duplex - □ No collisions \Rightarrow 50+ km on fiber. - Between servers and switches or between switches - □ CSMA/CD is no longer used (except in old 10/100 hubs) - □ 1G Ethernet standard allows CSMA/CD but is not implemented. - □ 10G and higher speed Ethernet standards do not allow CSMA/CD

-• What are the roles of a NIC?
+□ What are the roles of a NIC?

-Network Interface Card is either Ethernet/WiFi/BlueTooth interface.
+The network interface card is either an Ethernet, WiFi, or BlueTooth interface.
 Some (e.g., Ethernet are visible.
 Others are invisible)

-Do IoT devices utilize NICs? if so, are the hardware implementations different than a traditional computer?
+■ Do IoT devices utilize NICs?
+If so, are the hardware implementations different from those of a traditional computer?

 Yes, all networked devices need NICs.
-They are generally lower speed and have fewer optional features.
-Most CPU chips nowadays have builtin NICs.
+They are generally lower-speed and have fewer optional features.
+Most CPU chips nowadays have built-in NICs.

-Is it possible to link three or more user nodes mutually?
+☐ Is it possible to link three or more user nodes mutually?

 You could clamp up to 1024 hosts on a single bus.
 But we no longer use that.
-What do you mean by no collisions?
-No CSMA/CD.